buchandersenn/android-realm-builders/README.md

 ## Caveats

-The `<class>Builder` object builders are mostly a "proof of concept" as of yet.
+The `<class>Builder` classes are mostly a "proof of concept" as of yet.
 They have a number of limitations:

 * They do not support Realm model classes with private fields and setter methods